Surgery

 If your pet has developed a lump, bump, or growth, we can evaluate it through in-house testing and determine whether surgical removal is appropriate.
 We often recommend sending removed tissue samples to the lab for histopathology so we know if the entirety of the cancerous cells were removed and how to plan any follow-up care.
 Early removal of suspicious masses often leads to the best outcomes.

-Pain management is a mainstay of all of our surgeries and is built into every surgical plan.
+Pain management is built into every surgical plan from the start.
 We use a multi-modal approach—combining different types of pain relief so your pet stays comfortable during and after the procedure.
 You'll go home with clear discharge instructions, pain medications, and a direct line to us if you have questions during recovery.

 If your pet needs surgery—or if you've been told they might—we're happy to schedule a consultation to discuss options, answer your questions, and help you understand what's involved.
 There's no pressure, just information so you can make the best decision for your pet.